What to Do with Inherited Guns: A Descendants Guide to Gun Ownership

 Finding the value of your inherited firearms can be tricky for the executor or administrator of an estate.
 Executors of estates could have some exemptions to common possession laws however if they do not have a state-issued firearms permit, there may be limitations on returning possession to executors.

-For example, If you don’t have a permit and you hand over the firearms to a licensed dealer for appraisal, they may not be able to return them.
+For example, If you don’t have a permit according to federal law and you hand over the firearms to a licensed dealer (FFL) for appraisal, they may not be able to return them.
 The dealer is not typically allowed to return the gun to an unlicensed owner.
 Thus, you have to find the value of your guns by having an appraiser come to you.
 Or, you can send pictures to an appraiser for an estimate.

 If the inheritance comes from out-of-state, it must go through a licensed dealer.
 The only way to ship firearms into or out of Connecticut is through a Federal Firearms Licensee.
 An out-of-state dealer must ship it to a licensed dealer in Connecticut.